Threats, Harassment, & Stalking

 • Lack of reasonable complaints.

 If you have been charged with communicating threats, harassment, or stalking, you need the help of an experienced attorney to fight for your rights and help ensure you are able to present your strongest defense.
-At DeMent Askew & Johnson, we have over 40 years of experience and a team of criminal defense attorneys who have decades of experience defending against charges of communicating threats, harassment and stalking in and around Wake and Carteret County.
+At DeMent Askew Johnson & Marshall, we have over 40 years of experience and a team of criminal defense attorneys who have decades of experience defending against charges of communicating threats, harassment and stalking in and around Wake and Carteret County.
 Our attorneys are equipped with the skills and experience to help you.
 No matter what criminal charges you are faced with we can aggressively defend you.
 Call us today for a free consultation with one of our criminal defense attorneys at 919-833-5555.

 (919) 833-5555